nushell/nushell.github.io/book/variables_and_subexpressions.md

-# Variables and Invocations
+# Variables and Subexpressions

-There are two types of evaluation expressions in Nushell: variables and invocations.
+There are two types of evaluation expressions in Nushell: variables and subexpressions.
 You know that you're looking at an evaluation expression because it begins with a dollar sign (`$`).
 This indicates that when Nushell gets the value in this position, it will need to run an evaluation step to process the expression and then use the resulting value.
 Both evaluation expression forms support a simple form and a 'path' form for working with more complex data.

 ## Variables